pe-brian/chocolatine/README.md

 - Compact or extended SQL expressions
 - Whole system to deal with conditions (logical operators, boolean operators, priority order)
 - Automatic handling of filter conditions to fill the having or where clause depending on the given columns
-- Automatic join condition on same name columns for both tables
-- Auto-alias on join clause if needed
-- Use of auto-alias on select clause if needed
 - Shortcut functions : Asc, Desc, Sum, Count, Upper, Lower
 - \>: or <: at first position in column name in select to set the ordering
 - \>: or <: in column alias